jacksleight/statamic-bard-texstyle/docs/attributes-panel.md

 * **default (string)**
   The default value for the attribute.
 * **rendered (boolean)**
   Whether to include this attribute in the HTML tag.
-Non-rendered attributes can be used with the [bard modifiers](https://statamic.dev/modifiers/bard_items) or [Bard Mutator](https://statamic.com/addons/jacksleight/bard-mutator).
+Non-rendered attributes are stored in the data and can be used with the [bard modifiers](https://statamic.dev/modifiers/bard_items) or [Bard Mutator](https://statamic.com/addons/jacksleight/bard-mutator).

 ---